 Actuarial assumptions:

-Valuation Date: June 30, 2021
+Valuation Date: June 30, 2023

 Investment rate of return: 7.00%

-Inflation rate: 2.75%
+Inflation rate: 2.50%

 Real across-the-board salary increase: 0.50%

-Projected salary increases: 1 Ranges from 9.95% to 4.25%, based on years of service
+Projected salary increases: 1 Ranges from 9.00% to 4.00%, based on years of service

-Cost of living adjustments: 2.75% for Tier 1; 2.00% for Tier 3.
+Cost-of-living adjustments: 2.75% for Tier 1; 2.00% for Tier 3.
 (Actual increases are contingent upon CPI increases with a 2.75% maximum for Tier 1 and a 2.00% maximum for Tier 3.
-For Tier 1 members with a sufficient COLA bank, withdrawals from the bank can be made to increase the retiree COLA up to 3% per year.)
+For Tier 1 members with a sufficient COLA bank, withdrawals from the bank can be made to increase the retiree COLA u to 3% per year.)

-Mortality: Healthy: Pub-2010 General Healthy Retiree Amount-Weighted Above-Median Mortality Tables (separate tables for males and females) with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2019.
+Mortality: Healthy: Pub-2010 General Healthy Retiree Amount-Weighted Above-Median Mortality Tables (separate tables for males and females) with rates increased by 10% for males, projected generationally with the two-dimensional mortality improvement scale MP-2021.

-Other assumptions: Same as those used in the June 30, 2021 funding actuarial valuation
+Other assumptions: Same as those used in the June 30, 2023 funding actuarial valuation

-1 Includes inflation at 2.75% plus across the board salary increases of 0.50% plus merit and promotion increases.
+Includes inflation at 2.50% plus across the board salary increases of 0.50% plus merit and promotion increases.